dorianprill/dataset-bicycle-geometry/README.md

 Multiple variants may be recorded for each model.
 Variants depend mostly on `Frame Size`, `Frame Config`, `Wheel Size`, `Suspension Travel (rear)`, `Suspension Travel (front)`.

-Many of the columns are self-explanatory if you are into bikes.
-There may be many `null`s in the numeric columns since not every manfuacturer states all of the values and it is also category specific.
+Most of the columns are self-explanatory if you are into bikes.
+There may be many `null`s in the numeric columns since different manfuacturers may use a slightly different set of values and some values are normally only stated for a certain category of bikes.
 Some of these values can be computed with simple geometry.

 The `URL` column contains the URL of the page from which the data was extracted.
 The last number in the URL is the database ID of the bike.

-## Inspiration
+## Ideas

+- Plot a facet grid of scatterplots for stack/reach vs other variables of a certain class of bikes (e.g. Mountain).
 - Plot the median head tube angle of a certain class of bikes (e.g. > 140 mm rear travel MTBs) as a line chart over the years.
-- Plot a facet grid of stack or reach of a certain class of bikes (e.g. > 140 mm rear travel MTBs) as a line chart over the years.
 - Plot histograms of some geometry values for a certain class of bikes (e.g. <= 130 mm rear travel MTBs) over the years.
 - Manufacturer sizing is very arbitrary.
 Develop a model for sizing based on variables stack and reach.
 Find a relationship using a scatterplot and some regression model
 - Try to predict the category of a bike given only a limited set of geometry values.